UCSD-CCAL/onco_gps_paper_analysis/README.md

 ```sh
 jupyter notebook
 ```
-Navigate to the onco-gps-paper-analysis/notebooks directory and begin running the notebooks.
-<br><br>
+Navigate to the onco-gps-paper-analysis/notebooks directory.
+Inside the `notebooks/` directory you'll find 10 notebooks, numbered 0 to 9.
+Just like chapters in a book, each notebook builds off the previous notebook.
+So each notebook should be run one after another startting with 0 and ending with 9.

 ## Feedback
 If something's not working or you have questions, comments, or concerns, please [create an issue](https://github.com/UCSD-CCAL/onco-gps-paper-analysis/issues/new).